 Company acting reasonably, is in excess of 10%, the trainee may elect in writing and within 10 days of the notification of the increase, to withdraw from the Course.
 In such cases, all sums thus far paid by the trainee to the Company, will be returned to the trainee.

-Cost Increases: Certain increases are incurred by which are outside The Company’s control.
-The Company reserves the right to increase the price of their Courses at any time throughout the year.
+Certain increases can be incurred which are outside The Company’s control.
+Therefore the Company reserves the right to increase the price of their Courses at any time throughout the year.
 Unless you choose to pay in full at the time of your booking, the price of your Course is subject to increases in certain circumstances.
 These circumstances are variations in the following; exchange rate changes, the cost of fuel, taxes, exchange rates.
 The Company will absorb the first 2% of any increase and amounts exceeding 2% will be passed on to you.
 If the price increase exceeds 10% you are entitled to opt for a full refund.

 By recommending or booking any activity, the Company will not assume liability to any trainee, company or business for any loss or damage or injury or anything to any trainee or property during or after participation in it, or for any delay or expenses incurred as a result of participating in it, for any reason or cause whatsoever, including negligence on the part of the Company or any of its officers or employees.